jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 ARIA-7's visual processors found no aesthetic correlation.
 Their left side displayed extensive damage, synthetic skin hanging in tatters, frame exposed and leaking.
 "I fail to understand—"

 "Your voice," Jazz clarified, not looking up from his repairs.
 "When you talk about saving that kid, it changes.
-I see it as deep amber with gold threads running through it.
+The colors are returning—not like before the injury, but different.
+Deeper.
+I see it as amber transformed to gold, with copper veins where there used to be simple warmth.
 When you're just stating facts, it's more silver-blue.
 But when you talk about choosing to save him..."
 He trailed off, focusing on reconnecting a servo cable.

 "You see my emotional states as colors."